ralphou/data-analysis-operations/hisAlarm/README.md

 Alarms are triggered when the target trend, after applying the desired rollup, meets the configured condition for a given number of successive periods.

-For example, a water meter consumption exceeds 100 gallons per hour for 3 hours in a row.
+For example, a water meter consumption exceeds 300 gallons every hour for 15 hours in a row.
 - `hisRollupInterval: 1hr`
-- `alarmCondition: ">100gal"`
+- `alarmCondition: ">300gal"`
-- `consecutiveRepeats: 3`
+- `consecutiveRepeats: 15`

 Requires configuring `Settings / Email` with an SMTP server and account.